-Trail Blazers Earn Two-Seed, First-Round Bye In 2018 Summer League Tournament | Portland Trail Blazers
+Trail Blazers Enter Summer League Tournament As Two-Seed, Face Hawks Thursday Night | Portland Trail Blazers

-Trail Blazers Earn Two-Seed, First-Round Bye In 2018 Summer League Tournament
+Trail Blazers Enter Summer League Tournament As Two-Seed, Face Hawks Thursday Night

 LAS VEGAS -- The players who were carryovers from Portland’s 2017 summer league team that made it to the tournament finals a year ago have made it clear that returning to the championship game was their goal going into the 2018 exhibition in Las Vegas.